 From Kalmar, the bridge takes your rental motorhome to the island of Öland, the paradise for birdwatchers, nature lovers and sun worshippers.

-70 km drive away, in Vimmerby, you can visit Astrid Lindgren's World.
-Lindgren’s writings are translated into 90 languages, making her one of the world's most-read children´s authors.
-The most famous characters of her with more than 80 books are Pippi Longstocking, Madicken, Emil from Lönneberga and the Children of Bullerbyn.
+A place you can visit is Astrid Lindgren's World and it is 70 km drive, in Vimmerby.
+Lindgren’s writings are translated into 90 languages, making her one of the world's mostread children´s authors.
+The most famous characters of her literature, with more than 80 books, are Pippi Longstocking, Madicken, Emil from Lönneberga and the Children of Bullerbyn.

-There is a camping site only 5km west of the zoo so take your time exploring the park and stay overnight just a stone through away.
+There is a camping site only 5 km west of the zoo, so take your time exploring the park and stay overnight just a stone throw away.

 The closer to the capital area you drive your rental motorhome, the more populated the landscape becomes.
 On the way to Stockholm area, industrial villages with picturesque old wooden houses, cafes and shops invite you for a stroll and “fika” (to have a coffee and a pastry).
-To avoid driving into greater Stockholm, cross Lake Mälaren by Strängnäs and Enköping.
-One of the great places to spend your last day is to visit the historical town of Sigtuna.
+To avoid driving into the huge city area of Stockholm, cross Lake Mälaren by Strängnäs and Enköping.
+One of the great ways to spend your last day is to visit the historical town of Sigtuna.
 Sweden's oldest town, Sigtuna was founded in 980.
 The ruins of 3 of the original churches still remain, and the attractive Main Street is lined with colorful wooden buildings, following the original route.
 The church of St.Maria which dates back to the 13th century is still in use today.